qngapparat/algorithmNotes/sorting_analysis.md

 **Smallest data structure to be used**

+There are two approaches, in both cases the original array is sufficient:

-There are two approaches: one is to just iterate through the unordered part for every `n`, leading to `O(n²)`.
+One is to just iterate through the unordered part for every `n`, leading to `O(n²)`.

 Another way is to organize the unordered part as a heap (heaps can be represented as arrays), right next to the sorted part of the array.
 The sorted part and the heap wouldn't interfere, since every expansion of the sorted part makes the heap smaller.
 Using the heaps' `removeMin()` would result in `O(n * log(n))` (one heap restructuring/down bubbling for every of the n `removeMin()`).

-In either way, it only needs the original array space.
+### Selection sort
+**Distinctive features**